The Florida Bar

 - (1) administration of the certification program;

-(4) establishment of procedures and reasonable standards concerning the approval of continuing legal education, waivers, and other matters for determining compliance with the continuing legal education requirement and the basic skills course requirement.
+(4) establishment of procedures and reasonable standards concerning the approval of continuing legal education, waivers, and other matters for determining compliance with the CLER and the BSCR.

-(1) accepting applications;
+- (1) accepting applications;

 (2) conducting preliminary review of applications;

-(4) arranging meeting sites and preparing agenda for the BLSE and committees;
+(4) arranging meeting sites and preparing agenda(s) for the BLSE and certification committees;

-(5) administering exams; and
+(5) administering examinations; and

 (6) processing and evaluating CLE credit requests in accordance with the BLSE's policies.